This is the second post in a series about my recent Border Route Trail hiking trip. Here are the links to the others:

 - Day 1: Let's Get Hiking On The Border Route Trail

 I recently returned to civilization after 5 days on the trail.
-I travelled the Border Route Trail (BRT) with two good buddies of mine.
+I traveled the Border Route Trail (BRT) with two good buddies of mine.
 The trail is 65 miles long, though we somehow logged 73, and follows along a portion of the Minnesota and Canadian border.

 Sunday, October 12